 Blogger Brunch at The Four Seasons

-To kick-off the brunch we all enjoyed a trio of mini cocktails including a clear jersey tomato water martini, a tri star strawberry rossini and my favorite a spicy jersey beefsteak bloody mary.
-The tomato juice was amazing rich and fresh with chunky bits of tomatos mixed in!
+To kick-off the brunch we all enjoyed a trio of mini cocktails including a clear jersey tomato water martini, a tri-star strawberry rossini and my favorite a spicy jersey beefsteak bloody Mary.
+The tomato juice was amazing rich and fresh with chunky bits of tomatoes mixed in!
 We also had a delicious bread basket filled with muffins, croissants and rolls to tie us over until the first course.

 Our first-course was a soup, which was either a white almond gazpacho with lemon basil or a local heirloom tomato and watermelon gazpacho with mustard gelato.
 I tried the white almond gazpacho and loved the refreshing and smooth texture of the soup that also happened to be beautifully designed.

 We then tried the amazing pizzette of catskill smoked salmon that was dressed with wasabi caviar and fresh herbs.
 I am a big fan of smoked salmon, but this pizzette had to be the freshest salmon I have ever tried.
 I loved every bite!
 I also enjoyed the organic French toast that was stuffed with blueberries, nutella and butter - you can get any better than that!
 We then had a local lobster hash that included a poached farm egg that was lightly drizzled in choron sauce and some crispy french fries with the amazing Sir Kensington ketchup (full review on that brand soon).
 After all of that we still managed to have room for dessert and enjoyed the luxurious summer trifle of local peaches and pell farm strawberries.